 ibiTea—A Scientific Get Together

-We are pleased to invite you to our 5th ibiTea meeting.
-Join us for an informative webinar presented by a leading scientist in the field of vascular research.
-Learn more about how shear stress affects Von Willebrand Factor biology, and then discuss your questions with this expert.
+We are pleased to invite you to our 8th ibiTea meeting.
+Join us for an informative webinar presented by a leading scientist in the field of self-organization processes of living systems.
+Learn more about the generation and imaging of complex organoid models, then discuss your questions with our expert.

 ibiTea Topic Outline